fmorenodev/mech-wars/README.md

 - fog (see how much time it takes)

 ## KNOWN BUGS
-- ai units sometimes move to another unit's space (unknown cause)
+- ai units sometimes move to another unit's space (unknown cause, unsure if solved)
 - indirect units sometimes can attack after moving (unknown cause)
 - can select empty target when attacking (unsure if solved)